Rae699/Blog/_posts/2025-03-07-Connect-the-dots.md

 The transition from **AI-assisted chaos** to **engineering mastery**.
 From duct-taped prototypes to scalable, production-grade systems.

 I'm not here pretending to be a senior engineer.
+I am  still a noob.
 I'm here documenting the climb — the moments where I don't understand, the parts where I'm lost, and the breakthroughs that follow.

 The mission now is clear: